Spratly Islands: Geographic and economic overview

 A geographic map of Spratly Islands (Note: Black type is used for islands, and for those reefs and shoals that have portions above water at high tide.
 Blue type is used for submerged features.
 Erratum: Hughes Reef is wrongly labelled Chigua Reef, a name of Johnson South Reef in Chinese, part of the same Union Banks sunken atoll.)

 In 1939, the Spratly Islands were coral islets mostly inhabited by seabirds.
 Despite the Spratly Islands naturally consisting of 19 islands (see below), according to a Chinese 1986 source, the Spratly Islands consist of 14 islands or islets, 6 banks, 113 submerged reefs, 35 underwater banks and 21 underwater shoals.

-The northeast part of the Spratly Islands is known as Dangerous Ground and is characterised by many low islands, sunken reefs, and degraded, sunken atolls with coral often rising abruptly from ocean depths greater than 1000 m – all of which makes the area dangerous for navigation.

 The islands are all of similar nature; they are cays (or keys): sand islands formed on old degraded and submerged coral reefs.
+The northeast part of the Spratly Islands is known as Dangerous Ground and is characterised by many low islands, sunken reefs, and degraded, sunken atolls with coral often rising abruptly from ocean depths greater than 1000 m — all of which makes the area dangerous for navigation.

 The Spratly Islands contain almost no arable land, are largely uninhabited, and very few of the islands have a permanent drinkable water supply.

 Natural resources include fish, guano, oil and natural gas.
 Economic activity has included commercial fishing, shipping, guano mining, oil and gas exploitation, and more recently, tourism.
 The Spratly Islands are located near several primary shipping lanes.

 The islands and cays, listed in descending order of naturally occurring area, are: